learn-co-curriculum/module-one-guided-final-project/README.md

    end
 end
 ```
 Now, add this method to the run method, and pass it the lines we got in the find_lines method.
 Finally, run ruby bin/run.rb.
 Woot, woot!
-We've got a working 'skateboard' version of our app.
+We've got a working 'skateboard' version of our app!!

 ![party](https://media.giphy.com/media/l0MYt5jPR6QX5pnqM/giphy.gif)
 ## Next Steps
   How can we improve on our CLI app to have a motorcycle version and eventually a cadillac convertible version?
 Lot's of ways!
+  - Format the output of train lines to be a less bland.
+Perhaps the lines could be separated with commas, or interpolated to read 'A line'.
   - Look for a .csv file or API that we can use to seed our database with lots and lots more data.
 How could you seed a database with rows from a csv file or with JSON data from an API?
   - Find a way for our program to not break if a user inputs a station name IN ALL CAPS, or if their cat walks over the keyboard and enters "sfudihdsuifhsidu."
-  - What if a user wants to search for another station after getting their results?
+  - Allow the user to do multiple searches without having to run the app each time.
 What if they want to seach fifty different stations and then exit the app midway through a search?
-  -In the console, we can find all the stations associated with a train line.
-How can we add that functionality to our app?
+  -Add functionality using our existing data.
+In the console, we can find all the stations associated with a train line.
+How can we build that into our interface?
-  -Once a user choses a train line, could we open an mta web page corresponding with their selected line in the user's browser?
+  -Once a user choses a train line, open an mta web page corresponding with their selected line in the user's browser.
   -Can we jazz up the look of our app with ascii text or fun colors?

 ## Final Steps